Yohan460/go-jamf-api/api/docs/BuildingsApi.md

 	id := "id_example" // string | instance id of building history record
 	page := int64(56) // int64 |  (optional) (default to 0)
 	pageSize := int64(56) // int64 |  (optional) (default to 100)
 	sort := []string{"Inner_example"} // []string | Sorting criteria in the format: property:asc/desc.
 Default sort is date:desc.
 Multiple sort criteria are supported and must be separated with a comma.
-Example: sort=date:desc,name:asc  (optional) (default to ["date:desc"]) filter := "filter_example" // string | Query in the RSQL format, allowing to filter history notes collection.
+Example: sort=date:desc,name:asc  (optional) (default to {"date:desc"}) filter := "filter_example" // string | Query in the RSQL format, allowing to filter history notes collection.
 Default filter is empty query - returning all results for the requested page.
 Fields allowed in the query: username, date, note, details.
 This param can be combined with paging and sorting.
 Example: filter=username!=admin and details==*disabled* and date<2019-12-15 (optional) (default to "")

 	configuration := openapiclient.NewConfiguration()